qiuqiangkong/sound_field_nn/README.md

-# Sound filed prediction with neural network
+# Sound Field Prediction with Neural Networks

 This repo aims to predict a sound field at an arbitrary time stamp from the initial boundary conditions of a room and the source positions.